kerseyi/cupper/content/patterns/code patterns/tooltips.md

 {{< wcag include="1.3.1, 2.1.1, 4.1.2" >}}

+## Tooltip

+A tooltip provides extra information about a form field, a link, a button, or other focusable element.
+It must be triggered by both focus and hover events and remains on the screen as long as the trigger has the focus.
+The focus does not move to the tooltip.

-## Functionality
+### Functionality
 So, what functionality do we want from a tooltip?
 1. Tooltip should appear when an interactive element is hovered over with mouse, AND when it recieves keyboard focus.
-2. The tooltip text needs to be available to screen readers.
-3. The tooltip SHOULD NOT STEAL KEYBOARD FOCUS when it appears!
+2. Screen readers will read the interactive element itself, then the tooltip text.
+3. The tooltip shoould be hidden and shown using JavaScript and CSS.
 4. Tooltips can be used as a primary label for interactive elemtns, or to provide an alternate desciption.

-## Tooltip

-In this example, we're going to use the toolip text as an accessible label.
+In this example, we're going to use the tooltip text as an accessible label.
 The tooltip trigger itself will be a `<button>`.
 When this button is hovered over with the mouse or tabbed to using the keyboard, the tooltip text will be read aloud to a screen reader.
 We'll use CSS to hide / show the tooltip on hover and focus, and the `aria-labelledby` attribute to link the tooltip text to the trigger button.

 ### Demo